March 23, 2026

 Concerns about cost should never stop you from seeking legal help.
 Most personal injury firms, including Injury LawStars, work on a contingency fee basis.
 This means you don’t pay any attorney’s fees unless they win your case.
 This structure ensures your lawyer is motivated to get you the best possible outcome.
 To make sure you’re clear on the details, ask: “What percentage of the settlement or award is your fee?” and “Are there other costs, like court fees or expert witness expenses, that I might have to cover?”
 Understanding the financial side from the start will prevent any surprises down the road.

-Questions About the Process and Timeline
+What to Ask About Their Process and Your Timeline

 The legal process can seem long and complicated, so it’s important to know what to expect.
 Ask the lawyer to walk you through the typical steps for a case like yours.
 Good questions to ask include: “What is the general timeline for a case like this?” and “How will you keep me informed about progress?”
 You should also clarify who your main point of contact will be.
 Knowing how the firm operates and communicates will help you feel more in control and less stressed as your case moves forward.
 This conversation helps set clear expectations for your partnership.